 Born Mwila Musonda on the 27th of April, Slapdee first got in the game during his high school years.
-Battling school mates and winning recognition, he soon realised that he could make hip-hop a viable career.
+Battling schoolmates and winning recognition, he soon realized that he could make hip-hop a viable career.

 2007/8 saw Slapdee embroiled in a bitter feud with crooner Mampi.
 As the beef raged, the listening public was spoilt with legendary tracks from the Makeni-based MC like ‘Nizee’ and ‘Sunshila’ .
 He also enjoyed a great working relationship with songbird Sutu, belting out duets ‘Kamba Che’ and ‘Disposable’.

-Moving from strength-to-strength in 2009, Slapdee released his third studio project entitled Black na White to an overwhelming response from fans.
-Radio favourites included “Goldigger”, “Fo’Shizy” and “Chishinka”.
-Slap is currently in studio recording his fourth album, his second under his very own record label “X.Y.Z Entertainment”.
+Moving from strength to strength in 2009, Slapdee released his third studio project entitled Black na White to an overwhelming response from fans.
+Radio favorites included “Goldigger”, “Fo’Shizy” and “Chishinka”.
+Slap is currently in the studio recording his fourth album, his second under his very own record label “X.Y.Z Entertainment”.
 This project will be uniquely different as Slap will use it to showcase his own beat-making skills.